beyonk-group/svelte-trustpilot/README.md

 </script>
 ```

-The attributes you pass to the Trusilot component are listed below, but you need `domain` and `businessId` at a minimum.
+The attributes you pass to the Trusilot component are listed below, but you need `domain` and `businessUnit` at a minimum.

 ## Usage (Vanilla JS)